tldr-pages/tldr/pages/common/set.md

 # set

-> Display, set or unset value of shell attributes and positional parameters.
+> Display, set or unset values of shell attributes and positional parameters.

 - Display the names and values of shell variables: